 Lupin-enriched biscuits have also been researched to potentially improve glycemic control and satiety in hospitalized patients with type 2 diabetes mellitus, possibly contributing to reduced length of stay (23).

-Most of the bioactive oligosaccharides found within lupin beans are α-galactosides, belonging to the raffinose family.
-The raffinose family of oligosaccharides are indigestible carbohydrates in the intestinal tract.
-They are fermented in the colon and selectively stimulate the establishment and development of beneficial bacteria, such as Bifidobacterium, which have beneficial effects on the health of the host, including improvement in mineral absorption, modulation of lipid levels, reduction of colon cancer risk, influence on glucose levels, reduction and prevention of intestinal infections, and stimulation of the immune system (3).
+Most of the bioactive oligosaccharides found within lupin beans are α-galactosides belonging to the raffinose family.
+The raffinose family of oligosaccharides consists of indigestible carbohydrates in the intestinal tract.
+They are fermented in the colon and selectively stimulate the establishment and development of beneficial bacteria, such as Bifidobacterium.
+These bacteria have beneficial effects on the host’s health, including improvement in mineral absorption, modulation of lipid levels, reduction of colon cancer risk, influence on glucose levels, reduction and prevention of intestinal infections, and stimulation of the immune system (3).

 High intake of dietary fiber has been extensively researched to help reduce constipation and, therefore, the risk of colorectal cancer.